Somalia's president OKs mandate extension, alarming US, EU - WTMJ

 Britain said this week’s move “undermines the credibility of Somalia’s leadership” and it threatened to work with international partners to “reevaluate our relationship and the nature of our assistance to Somalia.”

 “What happened can be explained as a coup d’etat executed by a group of people who were hungry for power for so long,” said civil society leader Abdullahi Mohamed Shirwa.
-“This is just like the craziest political gamble” in a country already wrestling with humanitarian crises driven by instability and the changing climate.
+“This is just like the craziest political gamble.”

 Somalia’s government has been unable for months to reach agreement on how to carry out the election, with the regional states of Puntland and Jubbaland objecting on certain issues and the international community warning against holding a partial election.
 The crisis led to deadly violence against demonstrators who opposed an election delay.